Articles in this section

 Do not embed files in Email elements.

-Use direct formatting instead of Theme fonts
+Use direct formatting instead of Theme Fonts and Colors

 Outlook default templates are complicated to distribute and are most often not following the latest company standards.
 By using direct formatting, you can ensure that the Email elements are inserted using the desired font type, size, and color.
 Using Styles formatting would most of the time result in getting the default Microsoft Office format/styles instead of the desired company format.